 Community Medical School

-Designed to share the medical learning experience with our greater community, Community Medical School is a public lecture series featuring relevant topics presented by UVM/The University of Vermont Medical Center faculty experienced with delivering scientific information in an engaging, easy-to-understand manner.
+Designed to share the medical learning experience with our greater community, Community Medical School is a public lecture series featuring relevant topics presented by University of Vermont College of Medicine/University of Vermont Medical Center faculty experienced with delivering scientific information in an engaging, easy-to-understand manner.

-Community Medical School is held in Carpenter Auditorium from 6:00-7:30 pm, includig a Q+A Session.
+Community Medical School is held on the first Tuesday of each month in Carpenter Auditorium from 6:00-7:30 pm, includig a Q+A Session.

-Spring 2015 Community Medical School presentations include the following presentations:
+The Fall 2015 Community Medical School series includes the following presentations:

 September 1 - Making it Personal: Using Population Health Data and Incentives to Drive Behavior Change